We love the beaches in Thailand but if you ask us, Chiang Mai is where it's at.

 Getting To Chiang Mai

 Luckily for everyone who would like to visit, this Thai city is very well connected and a big spot for tourists which makes getting here very easy.
-There are frequent fights from the capital city of Bangkok, as well as other connections.
+There are frequent flights from the capital city of Bangkok, as well as other connections.
 It works conveniently to use Bangkok or Phitsanulok as a jumping-off point (it's an easier weekend adventure if you're already in the north, which is why we love heading here from somewhere like Phitsanulok):

 Get Here By Train